MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-featured-idp.md

 ---
-title: Deploy Conditional Access App Control for catalog apps with non-Microsoft IdP
+title: Deploy conditional access app control for catalog apps with non-Microsoft IdP
-description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control reverse proxy features for catalog apps with non-Microsoft IdP. ms.date: 01/29/2023 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps conditional access app control reverse proxy features for catalog apps with non-Microsoft IdP. ms.date: 01/29/2023 ms.topic: how-to
 ---
-# Deploy Conditional Access App Control for catalog apps with non-Microsoft IdP
+# Deploy conditional access app control for catalog apps with non-Microsoft IdP

 Access and session controls in Microsoft Defender for Cloud Apps work with applications from the Cloud app catalog and with custom applications.
-For a list of apps that are pre-onboarded by Defender for Cloud Apps to work out-of-the-box, see [Protect apps with Defender for Cloud Apps Conditional Access App Control](proxy-intro-aad.md#pre-onboarded-apps).
+For a list of apps that are pre-onboarded by Defender for Cloud Apps to work out-of-the-box, see [Protect apps with Defender for Cloud Apps conditional access app control](proxy-intro-aad.md#pre-onboarded-apps).

 ## Prerequisites

-- Your organization must have the following licenses to use Conditional Access App Control:
+- Your organization must have the following licenses to use conditional access app control:

   - The license required by your identity provider (IdP) solution
   - Microsoft Defender for Cloud Apps